 Next we'll want to confirm who has legal responsibility for distributing the investor’s estate.

-Depending on the overall value of the investor’s estate including their M&G investments we’ll either require a Grant of Representation or a Small Estates Form.
+Depending on the overall value of the investor’s estate including those held with M&G Investments, we’ll either require a Grant of Representation or a Small Estates Form.

 Where we state Grant of Representation, this should be taken to mean a Grant of Probate, Letters of Administration, a Confirmation (for Scottish residents) or equivalent documents issued in other countries which have been resealed in England.